If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Wandering around the grounds of the largest Cathedral in Scotland, you’ll be amazed at the size.
 It’s hard to imagine how big it was from the ruins that are left today.

-It’s free to walk the grounds and explore the old cemetery, but if you want to climb up St. Rule’s Tower, for the views over St. Andrews and Fife or visit the Museum, you’ll have to pay admission.
+It’s free to walk the grounds and explore the old cemetery, but you’ll have to pay admission to climb St. Rule’s Tower for views over St. Andrews and Fife or visit the Museum.

 Hours